 AA - Fridays at 7:00pm Patina Wellness Center 337 E. Virginia Avenue 602-254-5805

-Pendleton Court provides an independent, recovery living environment to homeless women, over 18 years of age, who seek stability.
-Pendleton Court is transitional housing, based on a community strengths model with the goal of self-sufficiency.
+Pendleton Court (women) and Indian Rehabilitation (men) provide independent, recovery living environments based on a community strengths model with the goal of self-sufficiency.
 Recovery support is available from a live-in Recovery Coach and residents must participate in NAC's Intensive Outpatient Program along with community and in-house support groups and cultural activities.
-Residents are responsible for daily maintenance of the home, sharing of chores and the building of a support system, community, and “extended family/kinship” for the wellbeing of the home.
 As their self-sufficiency increases, residents become responsible for their own food, linens and bedding and all other ‘basic need’ expenses.
-When ready to live more independently, residents are encouraged to move on to one of NAC’s affordable housing communities where they will also be supported in their recovery.
+When ready to live more independently, residents move into market rate or subsidized housing within the community.
+If units are available, residents who are eligible may move in to one of NAC’s affordable housing communities where they will also be supported in their recovery.
 Referrals are made through NAC's residential treatment (Guiding Star) or Intensive Outpatient Programs.
 Please call 602-602-424-2060 to learn more.

 Intake and Assessment: